A 3D lattice defect and efficient computations in topological MBQC: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we studied the intrinsic relation between a measurement pattern inside the Raussendorf-Harrington-Goyal 3D cluster state and the implementation of a gate in a toric code.
-We proposed a general theorem using the correlation surfaces supported by the measurement pattern and relating them to the logical real Pauli operators in the toric code.
+In this paper, we studied the intrinsic relation between a measurement pattern inside the RHG 3D cluster state and the implementation of a gate in a Toric code.
+We proposed a general theorem using the correlation surfaces supported by the measurement pattern and relating them to the logical real Pauli operators in the Toric code.
 Thus, we showed the possibility of achieving all the gates in the real Clifford group fault-tolerantly.
 With that in mind, we introduced a local dislocation defect in the 3D cluster lattice, still compatible with the above theorem, that allows for an intrinsically fault-tolerant implementation of the Hadamard gate.
 An encoded version of the $S$ gate was then obtained through the Rudolph-Grover encoding, completing the full Clifford group fault-tolerantly.
 We quantified the performance gains of such structural improvements, reducing the $S$ gate overhead by one order of magnitude, as compared with previous proposals involving magic state distillation.

 We showed also significant gains in the $T$ gate overhead.
-To achieved universal MBQC in 3D cluster states, we still needed to resort to magic state distillation which is resource consuming.
+To achieve universal MBQC in 3D cluster states, we still needed to resort to magic state distillation which is resource consuming.
 By optimizing the geometry of the distillation topological circuit, we managed to reduce the $T$ gate overhead by about half of an order of magnitude.

-Finally, in order to verify the relevance of the optimized circuit, we built a program that checks that a given measurement patterns in the culster state is indeed achieving the desired logical operation.
+Finally, in order to verify the relevance of the optimized circuit, we built a program that checks that a given measurement pattern in the cluster state is indeed achieving the desired logical operation.